Money and insurance

 The University’s travel insurance does not cover travel to the following countries:

-• Afghanistan • Algeria • Chad • mainland China • Crimea • Iran • Iraq • Israel • Mali • Mauritania • Nigeria • North Korea • North Sudan • Russia • Somalia • Syria • The Occupied Palestinian Territories • Ukraine • Venezuela • Yemen
+• Afghanistan • Algeria • Chad • China • Crimea • Iran • Iraq • Israel • Mali • Mauritania • Nigeria • North Korea • North Sudan • Russia • Somalia • Syria • The Occupied Palestinian Territories • Ukraine • Venezuela • Yemen

 Certain other countries also need referral to the insurers.
 Please contact the University’s Insurance Manager before booking travel to the following countries:

-• Cuba • Hong Kong • Mexico • Pakistan
+• Cuba • Mexico • Pakistan

 The University does not allow travel to any areas that the Foreign and Commonwealth Office advises against “All” or “All but essential” travel to.